PomeloFoundation/Pomelo.EntityFrameworkCore.MySql/README.md

 using Microsoft.EntityFrameworkCore;
 using Pomelo.EntityFrameworkCore.MySql.Infrastructure;

-namespace YourNamespace // replace "YourNamespace" with the namespace of your application {
+// replace "YourNamespace" with the namespace of your application namespace YourNamespace
+{
     public class Startup
     {
         public void ConfigureServices(IServiceCollection services)
         {
             // other service configurations go here
-            services.AddDbContextPool<YourDbContext>( // replace "YourDbContext" with the class name of your DbContext options => options.UseMySql("Server=localhost;Database=ef;User=root;Password=123456;", // replace with your Connection String mySqlOptions =>
+            // replace "YourDbContext" with the class name of your DbContext services.AddDbContextPool<YourDbContext>(options => options
-                    {
+                // replace with your connection string
+                .UseMySql("Server=localhost;Database=ef;User=root;Password=1234;", mySqlOptions => mySqlOptions
-                        mySqlOptions.ServerVersion(new Version(5, 7, 17), ServerType.MySql); // replace with your Server Version and Type
+                    // replace with your Server Version and Type .ServerVersion(new ServerVersion(new Version(8, 0, 18), ServerType.MySql))
-                    }
             ));
         }
     }